-Before we address the issue of how stop dog growling, it is important for you to understand the roots of your dog.
+Before we address the issue of how to stop dog growling, it is important for you to understand why does a dog growl?
+It is in the roots of your dog.
 Your pet dog is descendants from wild wolves.
 Yes, even your little sweet chihuahua has a wolf inside of her.
 Through time and evolution, wolves have adapted to live along side man.

 Wolves were the first animals to be domesticated by humans.
 Your pet pooch has the natural instincts of her great ancestors inside of her.
 There will be times when your dog will want to naturally test her boundaries, it’s the wolf inside of her.